gristlabs/grist-desktop/README.md

 # Grist Electron app

 This is an Electron build of [Grist](https://github.com/gristlabs/grist-core/).

+Sandboxing is not (yet) on by default, so:

-Use with your own Grist documents or documents you trust since sandboxing is not yet turned on by default.
+ * Use with your own Grist documents, or
+ * Use with documents you trust, or
+ * Read below about how to turn on experimental sandboxing, or
+ * Wait for sandboxing to be on by default, or
+ * Return to the YOLO days of opening spreadsheets and crossing your fingers

 ## Download